springfall2008/batpred/docs/customisation.md

 calculated in 4 hour regions before forming the detailed plan.
 Is True by default but can be turned off in expert mode.

-**switch.predbat_calculate_discharge_oncharge** (_expert mode_) When True calculated discharge slots will
+**switch.predbat_calculate_export_oncharge** (_expert mode_) When True calculated export slots will
 disable or move charge slots, allowing them to intermix.
-When False discharge slots will never be placed into charge slots.
+When False export slots will never be placed into charge slots.

 **switch.predbat_set_discharge_during_charge** - If turned off disables inverter discharge during charge slots, useful for multi-inverter setups to avoid cross charging when batteries are out of balance.

-**switch.predbat_calculate_tweak_plan** (_expert mode_) When True causes Predbat to perform a second pass optimisation across the next 8 charge and discharge windows in time order.
+**switch.predbat_calculate_tweak_plan** (_expert mode_) When True causes Predbat to perform a second pass optimisation across the next 8 charge and export windows in time order.

-This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to discharge late.
+This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to force export late.

-**switch.predbat_calculate_second_pass** (_expert mode_) When True causes Predbat to perform a second pass optimisation across all the charge and discharge windows in time order.
+**switch.predbat_calculate_second_pass** (_expert mode_) When True causes Predbat to perform a second pass optimisation across all the charge and export windows in time order.

 NOTE: This feature is quite slow and so may need a higher performance machine.

-This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to discharge late.
+This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to force export late.

 ## Battery margins and metrics options